Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 ).opts(xaxis=None, yaxis=None, active_tools=["pan", "wheel_zoom"])

-Task: You can take some time and explore the bidding zones geographies
+Task: You can take some time to explore the bidding zones geographies.

 Explore the Electricity reference grid#

-The Electricity reference grid in the PyPSA model was implemented as HVAC lines that neglect KVL and only model net transfer capacities (NTCs).
+The Electricity reference grid in the PyPSA model is implemented as HVAC lines that neglect KVL and only model net transfer capacities (NTCs).
+This approach is referred to as a Transport Model.

 This is referred to as a Transport Model.